 - The largest size casting we can generally manufacture must fit into a 26" x 26" square.

 What is your typical lead time?

-- Lead times for initial first run products can range from 3 weeks to 9 weeks depending on a number of factors such as; complexity of pattern construction, the use of cores, auxiliary services such as machining/NDT testing/heat treating.
+- Lead times for initial first-run products can range from 3 weeks to 9 weeks depending on a number of factors such as; the complexity of pattern construction, the use of cores, auxiliary services such as machining/NDT testing/heat treating.
 Lead times for production run items typically range from as little as 1 week to 6 weeks also dependent on the auxiliary services.

 What are the Benefits of Aluminum Bronze Casting?

 - Aluminum bronze is known for being a heavy-duty alloy with incredible resistance to everyday corrosion and wears in various weather conditions.
 The alloy is made up of 10% aluminum, as well as small percentages of nickel and iron.
 Aluminum bronze is resistant to tarnishing and corrosion from seawater, making it a staple for sleeve bearings and for the shaft and pumping parts in marine environments.

 What Kind of Aluminum Alloys do you Specialize in Pouring?

 - Our proprietary process utilizes three rare aluminum alloys: AL850, AL852, and AL443.
 These alloys provide both greater machinability and lubricity when compared to the common AL6061.

 What are the Benefits of Manganese Bronze Casting?